— FINANCIAL DISTRICT —

 TWO GUNS ESPRESSO

 If you work anywhere around Wilshire and Figueroa, there's probably a Starbucks or a Coffee Bean in the lobby of your building, or in the lobby of the building next door or across the street.
 Thus it's an enormous relief that Manhattan Beach-based specialty coffee shop Two Guns Espresso has expanded its presence to this part of the Downtown neighborhood.
 Specifically, you'll find it brewing and pulling in a small kiosk in the plaza of the Figueroa at Wilshire building.
-As Two Guns was founded by two Kiwis, expect to see flat whites on the menu, which you should try at least once.
+Expect to see flat whites on the menu, which you should try at least once.
 After all, would you rather have a flat white here or from Starbucks?
 Exactly.

 In the kiosk at the Figueroa at Wilshire building plaza at Figueroa and Wilshire | Coffee: Two Guns (roasted by Caffe Luxxe)